 Elizabeth A. Lynn's Dragon's Winter and Dragon's Treasure features were-dragons who are born human (mostly) and ascend into their powers as adults with the aid of a personal talisman.
 They can't transform without the talisman, but can summon fire.
 They're rare nowadays, and considered lords over the other shapeshifters.
 They also tend towards violent, short lives with a hint of madness in their veins.

 Dragons in A Song of Ice and Fire are mostly stereotypical Western dragons, although it is specified that they are a One-Gender Race that reproduce by parthenogenesis and strengthen magic just by existing (or at least, Fire and Blood Magic; the magic of the Others and the Old Gods were shown to be operating fine before the dragons' rebirth).
 It remains to be seen just how intelligent they become.
 When wounded, several crossbow bolts that hit one of them burn, implying that their blood is very hot and can kill.
 Their size can also vary- the largest recorded in history, Balerion, grew with a wingspan that shadowed entire towns, whereas the last ones in history (before Daenerys revived three) were stunted and weak.
+It's commented a few times that they need freedom to grow, keeping them in cages makes them stay small.
+A more curious difference about them, they only eat cooked meat.
 In addition, George R. R. Martin, has specified that they have only four limbs; that is, the forelegs are part of the wings.
 Old Nan also tells stories of ice dragons.

 G. R. R. Martin's short story "The Ice Dragon" contains a very early depiction of an ice dragon that breathes frost, possibly the first to appear outside ofDungeons & Dragons.